 Whenever duplication of effort or planning issues are discovered, the JCA-QKDN will coordinate all activities related to QKDN with relevant study groups and report the results to TSAG.

-The JCA-QKDN considers and encourages possibilities of co-operation on QKD related standardization with relevant SDOs such as ISO/IEC JTC 1, ETSI, IEEE, IETF/IRTF, CCSA, CEN-CENELEC FG QT, IECTC 86, etc.
+The JCA-QKDN considers and encourages possibilities of co-operation on QKD related standardization with relevant SDOs such as ISO/IEC JTC 1, ETSI, IEEE, IETF/IRTF, CCSA, CEN-CENELEC FG QT, IEC/TC 86, etc.

 The JCA-QKDN analyses the work of standards development organizations, consortia and forums for use in its coordination function and as part of its report provides information on this work for use by the relevant study groups in planning their work.